theredguild/devcontainer/README.md

 - **Extensions**: All the tools in the ETH Security Toolbox.

 ### **(EXPERIMENTAL) Paranoid** (`.devcontainer/paranoid/`)
 **Use case**: Maximum security isolation with read-only filesystem and ephemeral workspace.
-Designed for the most security-conscious developers who need to analyze potentially malicious code or work with highly sensitive data.

 - **Focus**: Strong isolation with read-only filesystem and ephemeral workspace
 - **Includes**: Git, GitHub CLI; minimal by default